 USFQ Information Session:

-Were you unable to make the information session on Nov.
-13th?
+Were you unable to make the information session?
 We've recorded the audio and video files for you to review.
 You can access the files in the USFQ box folder.
 Questions?
 Email us at email@example.com.

 CALS partners with the Universidad San Francisco de Quito (USFQ), a long time Cornell collaborator, to offer a set of unique research positions each summer.
 USFQ seeks to educate freethinking, innovative, creative, entrepreneurial individuals within the framework of the Liberal Arts and under its foundational principles.